buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 > Greed, for lack of a better word, is good.
 Greed is right, greed works.
 Greed clarifies, cuts through, and captures the essence of the evolutionary spirit.
 Greed, in all of its forms; greed for life, for money, for love, knowledge has marked the upward surge of mankind.
 And greed, you mark my words, will not only save Teldar Paper, but that other malfunctioning corporation called the USA.
 (Gordon Gekko from the film Wall Street, 1987)

 The Patron who despises everything.
 Rezh loves, wants, touches, admires only her shiny and brilliant coins.
 They are never enough, no wealth is ever sufficient for her.
 Rezh, the greedy one, keeps everything for herself, does not know compassion, does not know charity, does not know sharing.
 Her hunger for money, for riches makes her prone to any baseness.
 She despises everything and everyone and judges everything and everyone following only her personal standard of judgment.
 In every coin, there is a bit of Rezh.
-In the oxidation of every coin, one can see Rezh's imprint.
+In the oxidation of every coin, one can see Rezh' \*\*s imprint.

 In the depths of the caves, the devotees of Rezh dig seeking treasures, desecrate catacombs, and hunt, hunt, and kill anyone who has something precious with them, even the best friend.

 Rezh took care to destroy in green flames any financial document that might exist before the coming of the Patrons.
-In a gesture that might seem of extreme generosity, she erased all people's debts.
+In a gesture that might seem of extreme generosity, she erased all people' \*\*s debts.

 Among humans, the Devotees of Rezh become explorers, tomb raiders, people always looking for a treasure and one more coin.